katonori/regex_efm.vim/README.md

 Commands
 ==========

+* REefmMake
+    * Run :make and process its result according to configuration specified by g:regex\_efm\_config and open quickfix window if some parts matches with a regular expression pattern.
 * REefm file.log
     * Process file.log according to configuration specified by g:regex\_efm\_config and open quickfix window if some parts matches with a regular expression pattern.